“What’s life like abroad?” That’s the second most-frequently asked question I hear after returning from living in Barcelona for over three years.

 Chris, by the way, is the author of the The Art of Non-Conformity, and is one of the reasons I decided to leave the Philippines and try living abroad.

 From a japanese candy subscription to professional snuggling, the stories are entertaining and inspiring.
 I try to recommend it to everyone I know who’s looking to earn more income.
 As an illustrator/visual artist, income can be pretty erratic.
-So I’ve always had to do other things, be it teaching swimming or being a courtroom sketch artist (more on that later).
+So I’ve always had to do other things, be it swim instructor, courtroom sketch artist (more on that later), and antique dealer.

 Based on the the stories I’ve listened to, I’ve tried: